CONTRACT OF CARRIAGE

 - Further Seaborne Airlines shall not be liable for loss damage or delay caused by manufacturer’s defect, by over packed baggage, or as a result of the inherent defect or quality of the baggage.
 Under no circumstances shall Seaborne Airlines be liable to any Passenger for any type of special, incidental or consequential damages related to the damage, loss or delay of checked baggage.

 - Improperly Packaged and Damaged Items; Late Items – Seaborne Airlines reserves the right to refuse to transport items that are improperly packaged or that are damaged at the time the item is checked, or that are presented to be checked as baggage less than thirty (30)minutes before scheduled flight departure.
-Refer to Check in and Arrival Section restrictions relating to travel to and from international destinations.
+Refer to Check-in and Arrival Section restrictions relating to travel to and from international destinations.
 If such items are accepted, Seaborne Airlines is not liable for any loss or damage resulting from the inherent defect or quality of the item.
 As a condition of accepting such items, Seaborne Airlines may require the Passenger to sign a limited liability release form.
 Seaborne Airlines shall not be responsible for loss, damage or delay of such items whether or not such a limited release has been signed by the Passenger.

 - Fragile and Perishable Items as Baggage – Seaborne Airlines, in its discretion, may refuse to accept any fragile or perishable goods.
-For domestic transportation, Seaborne Airlines assumes no liability for fragile or perishable goods.
+For domestic and international transportation, Seaborne Airlines assumes no liability for fragile or perishable goods.
 Excess valuation may not be declared on such items.
-If Seaborne Airlines does accept such goods for transportation, in the case of domestic transportation it reserves the right to require the Passenger to sign a limited release with respect to such goods.
-In the case of domestic transportation, Seaborne Airlines shall not be responsible for loss, damage or delay of such fragile items whether or not such a limited release has been signed by the Passenger.
+If Seaborne Airlines does accept such goods for transportation, in the case of domestic and international transportation it reserves the right to require the Passenger to sign a limited release with respect to such goods.
+In the case of domestic and international transportation, Seaborne Airlines shall not be responsible for loss, damage or delay of such fragile items whether or not such a limited release has been signed by the Passenger.
 Fragile items include, without limitation items such as bicycles, blueprints, cameras, ceramics, china, crystal, dolls, figurines, flash equipment, flowers, glass or glass containers, lenses, maps, mirrors, models, musical instruments or equipment, paintings, perfumes, makeup, liquids, bottles, plants, sculptures, strollers trophies, vases and wines.
 Perishable items include, without limitation, items such as fruits, vegetables, meats, fish, poultry, bakery products and other forms of food, flowers and floral displays and plants.
 Such items may also be subject to applicable agriculture rules of the destination jurisdiction.
 Improperly Packaged and Damaged Items;

 - Late Items – Seaborne Airlines reserves the right to refuse to transport items that are improperly packaged or that are damaged at the time the item is checked, or that are presented to be checked as baggage less than thirty (30) minutes before scheduled flight departure.
 Refer to Passenger Check-in Requirements for restrictions relating to travel to and from international destinations.
 If such items are accepted, Seaborne Airlines is not liable for any loss or damage resulting from the inherent defect or quality of the item.
 As a condition of accepting such items, Seaborne Airlines may require the Passenger to sign a limited liability release form.
 Seaborne Airlines shall not be responsible for loss, damage or delay of such items whether or not such a limited release has been signed by the Passenger.